osu-crypto/libOTe/README.md

 * The malicious secure 1-out-of-2 base OT [[MR19]](https://eprint.iacr.org/2019/706.pdf)
 * Several malicious secure batched 1-out-of-2 base OTs from [[MRR21]](https://eprint.iacr.org/2021/682)

+ Silver is currently not contained in this repository.
+Contact me for details.

 ## Introduction

 This library provides several different classes of OT protocols.
 First is the